stesun2/news-site-IV/README.md

 ## Initial Setup
 You will want to copy over the work you did in the News Site III challenge into this repo - this time, you can copy and paste the entire `src` directory from the `news-site-III` repo and paste it directly into this repo.

-Once you've copied over these files, run `npm run start` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.
+Once you've copied over these files, run `npm install ; npm run start` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.

 ## The Section Page
 The Section Page will be used to display articles that belong to a specific section (specifically, "Opinion", "World", "National",  or "Business").
 The Section Page should be loaded when a user clicks on one of these options in the top navigation.